-7.2.6 [2] The team uses quality improvement (QI) methods to implement service improvement.
-7.2.7 [2] The team actively encourages young people and parents/carers to be involved in QI initiatives.
-7.3.
-Unit staff learn from information collected on clinical risks 7.3.1 [1] Systems are in place to enable staff members to quickly and effectively report incidents and managers encourage staff members to do this.
-7.3.2 [1] When mistakes are made in care, this is discussed with the young person themselves and their parent/carer, in line with the Duty of Candour agreement.
-7.3.3 [1] Lessons learned from untoward incidents are shared with the team and the wider organisation.
+7.2.6 2 The team uses quality improvement (QI) methods to implement service improvement.
+24.4 7.2.7 2 The team actively encourages young people and parents/carers to be involved in QI initiatives.
+24.5 7.3 Unit st taff learn from information collected on clinical 7.3.1 1 Systems are in place to enable staff members to quickly and effectively report incidents and managers encourage staff members to do this.
+24.1 7.3.2 1 When mistakes are made in care, this is discussed with the young person themselves and their parent/carer, in line with the Duty of Candour agreement.
+24.2 7.3.3 1 Lessons learned from untoward incidents are shared with the team and the wider organisation.
 There is evidence that changes have been made as a result of sharing the lessons.
-7.4.
-The 7.4.
-The unit has a comprehensive range of policies and procedures 7.4.1 [1] Managers ensure that policies, procedures and guidelines are formatted, disseminated and stored in ways that the team find accessible and easy to use.
-7.4.2 [1] There are policies and procedures on the management of aggression and violence and the use of physical restraint.
+24.3 7.4 The ur nit has a comprehensive range of policies and dures 7.4.1 1 Managers ensure that policies, procedures and guidelines are formatted, disseminated and stored in ways that the team find accessible and easy to use.
+7.4.2 1 There are policies and procedures on the management of aggression and violence and the use of physical restraint.
 Guidance: This policy should specifically reference working with children and young people.
-7.4.3 [1] There is a policy on the use of rapid tranquilisation.
+7.4.3 1 There is a policy on the use of rapid tranquilisation.
 Guidance: This policy should specifically reference working with children and young people.
-7.4.4 [1] The unit has a policy on the use of seclusion and long-term segregation.
+7.4.4 1 The unit has a policy on the use of seclusion and long-term segregation.
 Guidance: The unit should have a policy even if seclusion is not used.
 This should be in line with current legislation.
-7.4.5 [1] When a ward/unit is on the same site as an adult ward/unit, there are policies and procedures in place to ensure young people are safely using shared facilities and allow them safe access to wider grounds within the ward/unit.
+7.4.5 1 When a ward/unit is on the same site as an adult ward/unit, there are policies and procedures in place to ensure young people are safely using shared facilities and allow them safe access to wider grounds within the ward/unit.